Skip to main content

 Elena Dowin Kennedy

-Moving from the Delta to Rhode Island, I learned that there was a need there as well and that I could offer value to the school system—even though I wasn't working in the district.
 My experience was very different from that of CMs working in urban schools.
-I also found a group of people who were passionate about similar issues and built relationships I value, both through TFA and through Leadership for Educational Equity (LEE).
+I also found a group of people passionate about similar issues and built relationships I value, through TFA and Leadership for Educational Equity (LEE).

 How has your corps experience shaped you?

 I don't know who I would be or what I would be doing professionally without my corps experience.
-I lived a very insulated life prior to TFA and my students opened my eyes to a lot of systemic inequities that I just didn't see.
-My time in the classroom was personally very challenging and very rewarding—my students pushed me to examine my assumptions, be more articulate, and to think carefully about my role in building culture and accountability both in the classroom and in society.
+I lived a very insulated life before TFA and my students opened my eyes to systemic inequities I didn't see.

-My experience has taught me to see inequality more clearly.
+My experience taught me to see inequality more clearly.
 It is my responsibility to help others do the same.
 Without equity, we as a society are hurting ourselves and our children.

 What was the biggest lesson that your corps experience taught you?